ksu-cs-textbooks/cis300/content/trees/tries/word-games.md

 Suppose we want to build a program that plays Boggle against a human opponent.
 The program would need to look for words on a given board.
-The dictionary of words can of course be stored in a trie.
+The dictionary of valid words can of course be stored in a trie.
 In what follows, we will show how the structure of a trie can be particularly helpful in guiding this search so that words are found more quickly.